hughsw/dockerbug/README.md

 ### Note:
 > This code is intended to break the Docker engine on Docker for Mac that the local `docker` command talks to.
+It will kill all running containers, and then start a MariaDB container which it uses to break the Docker engine network.
-If the code succeeds, the symptom will be that no network connections can be made from the host to running containers.
+If the code succeeds, the symptom will be that no network connections can be made from the host to any running container.
-You will have to restart the Docker engine in order to be able to connect to running containers.
+You will have to restart the Docker engine and the containers in order to be able to connect to the containers.

 ## Prerequisites